This cake is often referred to as School Dinner Cake as it was generally made as a pudding at school here in the UK and served with custard.

-It is a nostalgic bake for people of a certain age and has made a revival over the last few month so I thought I needed to feature my version on my blog.
-It’s a quick and easy bake to make with kids and they will also enjoy a square on its own or with custard after dinner.
+It is a nostalgic bake for people of a certain age and has made a revival over the last few months so I thought I needed to feature my version on my blog.

 It is essentially a vanilla traybake covered in thick white icing and generous amounts of sprinkles - what is not to like!

-Put the Stork, caster sugar, SR flour, eggs and vanilla into the bowl of a stand mixer.
-Mix on a medium speed until the ingredients are creamy and fully combined.
+Put the butter/margarine, caster sugar, self-raising flour, eggs and vanilla into the bowl of a stand mixer.

-Pour the mixture into the prepared tin.
+Put the mixture into the prepared tin and level with a small spatula.

 Bake for 25-30 minutes or until a cake tester comes out clean.